gauravdhiman/blog.gaurav-dhiman.com/content/post/what-it-truly-takes-to-be-a-leader.md

 ### 11. Result oriented and decisive

+> "Leadership is the capacity to translate vision into reality."
+>
+> - Warren G. Bennis

 This point is obvious and you may consider it to be contradictory to above point.
 I covered this point next to the above one, so that I can discuss them side by side and show you that these points are not contradictory at all.
 One surely needs to be result oriented to achieve anything, but one should not be blindly result-oriented.
 As mentioned earlier, it matters to achieve the goal but it also matters how we achieved the goal, so the journey to destination / goal is important and needs to be rememberable, fulfilling and an experience of joy for all who are part of it.

 {{< image classes="fig-100 center clear" src="https://lh3.googleusercontent.com/7Y5rNdHXvetz3f-XztfZbR51YXc6MeUMubukzn2IytliPoz-ZNK7UeHDQZskvI3DlAJeAJRxsAZVHIpeduVY5hOzteqlmmhkj11GeSdI8stHLNLABX6P6K0Nn5TYQeu8R2GixT8H5Q_lOf51V1yf9NEKwG0TsGkV5mD9G5gNbx4fWZ6Sx2-ZZw4WPrLd2btvkI-y7iz_DDvtAVqV3NVoGoBoYjfdLmT5y71xRrMyWIQyamy8p5QoiIMpx0juAJppc-phwVaKAbJP5Msf30Y7RaG1NoAU6K_shyf4-RDU98Vrce95wOTX5ypKamB5wF9_NuWlPLLIOlRn3B3NtTuMjo3Tbc3YfUV4tY5qOXz3OJ4UVuPc2oHeqWwS4_ysrt3a-MJFPtK67lq9L09lb9OtERixv42RnltzEfPOHt6MMsV-K-5X7SJDdCSSPKMNEADR_Nx1G5zEigZdff6Ginji9sV3JqamCfi4iQJdszGgmjfl4L943mAm3epgKKepUfdBeeWuRGyF3pCm3uhjkLr6DpX98Mlf928kIECkIhftmYyX8UQBNIV63tYJrqnLTUn3geyzVBs-GDjR_ittcZPlZRXdXCprOfHHA2tCrw-MoB5VxyBU1CjtKNKUAMb2xc1o92WvL9tUDWM-pxklUFyb_CacQbLmBcZoaLsAKWx447nxl7OfydClb9fBmAs-2Q=w2600-h1734-no?authuser=0" group="group:travel" title="Photo by engin akyurt on Unsplash" >}}